Disclaimer

 What is a GBD?

 In a nutshell: The General Binding Declaration is an appropriate, tried-and-tested collection method.
-It legally establishes that all market participants must help to pay for the collective activities performed on behalf of the concerned sector.
+It legally establishes that all market participants must pay for the collective activities performed on behalf of the concerned sector.
 The support required for the GBD makes the collective larger and stronger.
 It is a proven and effective measure organised by the Dutch government, and enables us to control collections from the entire horticulture sector.

 Why has a General Binding Declaration (GBD) been selected?